Moo Shu Pork combines marinated, thin, tender pieces of pork stir-fried with cabbage, mushrooms, and eggs in a savory sauce with garlic and ginger.

 First, in a small bowl, whisk together the Hoisin Sauce, rice wine, soy sauce, rice vinegar, garlic, ginger, cornstarch, sesame oil, black pepper, and mirin, if using.
 Remove half a cup of the marinade and set it aside.

 Add the cut pork to the remaining marinade and stir to combine.
-Let it set and marinate while you cook the eggs.
+Let it sit and marinate while you cook the eggs.
 Heat 1 tablespoon of vegetable oil in a large skillet over medium-high heat.
 Add the beaten eggs and cook until the eggs are set enough to flip.
 Then, using a spatula, flip and cook the other side.
-Remove the eggs, cut them into thin strips, and cover to keep warm.
+Remove the eggs, cut them into thin strips, and cover them to keep warm.

 Heat another tablespoon of vegetable oil in the skillet over medium-high heat.
 Using tongs, remove the pork from the marinade, letting the excess drip off.
-Add the pork to the hot skillet, cook until browned and cooked through or about 2-3 minutes.
+Add the pork to the hot skillet, cook until browned and cooked through, or about 2-3 minutes.
 Work in batches, then remove to a plate and cover to keep warm.

 Heat 1 more tablespoon of oil in the skillet over medium heat.
 Add the coleslaw, mushrooms, and half of the green onions.
 Stir fry until the cabbage starts to wilt and the mushrooms are tender.
 Add the pork and eggs back to the skillet.
 Whisk the sauce mixture that was set aside.
 Drizzle with the sauce and stir to combine, cooking over low heat.
 Sprinkle with the reserved scallions.
 For best results, serve promptly.

-Preparation Tips
+Preparation Tips and Storage

 - The marinade doubles as a sauce, so remember to remove 1/2 cup before adding any raw meat.